 The IEP team shall consider the child’s continued eligibility no later than 3 years from the date of initial eligibility.

 What’s the Purpose and Goal of Preschool Special Education?

 The purpose and goal for Preschool special education services: As designated by IDEA was to provide early intervention services in an attempt to have less children receive Special Education services at compulsory age and/or to require less services later.
 It is not to provide a preschool experience…that continues to be a parent responsibility.
-Services are driven by data…school districts are not under any requirement to have students attend a full day program, though must offer what a student’s IEP dictates.
+Services are driven by data…school districts are not under any requirement to have students attend a full-day program, though they must offer what a student’s IEP dictates.
 All services are driven by the IEP.

 How are services determined?

 Students first coming into Preschool SPED do not have data to support programming and have been seen by diagnosticians during the evaluation most likely once.
 Each child should have approximately two objectives in each qualifying goal area.
 It is upon the teacher and therapists (as appropriate), as that child begins services, to amend IEPs to reflect data.

 Service days and hours:

 There is no written rule on the number of days a student needs to attend to address the IEP.
 Again, this is an IEP team decision.
 If an incoming child has several academic goals and speech goals, they may start programming with only three split sessions per week.
 As 3-year-olds and/or medically needy, students often do not have the stamina for more than half a day.